-- 1. Develop the algorithm (e.g., with pen and paper); - 2.
-Write the code (using your favourite text editor in your favourite computer language-FORTRAN!); - 3.
-Precompile the code (optional); - 4.
-Compile the code (gfortran -c myprob.f); - 5.
-Link the code (gfortran myprob.o mylib.a); - 6.
-Execute the code (a.out), where myprob.f is the code being compiled, mylib.a is an external library (don't worry if you've no idea what that means), and gfortran is the "GNU" FORTRAN compiler available on virtually all our machines.
-It is a public domain compiler4 which, with the -c "flag", generates what is called "object code", unreadable by humans and unexecutable by computers.
+- 1. Develop the algorithm (e.g., with pen and paper);

+- 2. Write the code (using your favourite text editor in your favourite computer language-FORTRAN!);

+- 3. Precompile the code (optional);

+- 4. Compile the code (f77 -c myprob.f);

+- 5. Link the code (f77 myprob.o mylib.a);

+- 6. Execute the code (a.out).

+f77 refers to the FORTRAN77 compiler which, with the -c option, generates what is called "object code", unreadable by humans and unexecutable by computers.
 It is an intermediate stage to which other object files can be linked (e.g., mathematical or graphical libraries).
-The "link" step also uses gfortran.
-If there are no libraries to be linked, steps 4 and 5 can be combined into one step, namely:
+The "link" step also uses f77.
+If there are no libraries to be linked, steps 4 and 5 can be combined into one step, namely f77 myprob.f, in which case no object code is generated, only the executable.

-gfortran myprob.f

-in which case no object code is generated, only the executable.

-FORTRAN files should end with the suffix '.f' or '.f90'.
+FORTRAN files should end with the suffix '.f'.
 The corresponding object code, if any, will have the same name, but with suffix .o.
 Thus, the object code for myprob.f will be in a file called myprob.o.
 As given above, the link steps generate an "executable" file called a.out, which is the default name (i.e., that given if none is specified).
 By typing a.out at your cursor, your program will execute.
-If you wish to call your executable something else, you can either rename the file once created (e.g., mv a.out myprob.x), or use the -o flag in the gfortran command (e.g., gfortran -o myfile.x myfile.f).
-If the compile and link steps are split as in the list above, specify the -o flag in the link step.
+If you wish to call your executable something other than a.out, you can either rename the file once created (e.g., mv a.out myprob.x), or use the -o option in the f77 command (e.g., f77 -o myfile.x myfile.f).
+If the compile and link steps are split as in the list above, specify the -o option in the link step.